Practicing a minimalist lifestyle can be difficult.

 - Doing away with excess to focus on the things that are truly important to us.

-The motivation: It’s an endeavor to reduce the things that aren’t significant so we can value the things that truly are important to us.
+It’s an endeavor to reduce the things that aren’t significant so we can value the things that truly are important to us.
 There’s a certain satisfaction with having less.
 Having a minimalist mindset opens the opportunity to say farewell to all our extra things.

-For most tips, the idea is to minimize clutter and simplify your life.
+The idea is to minimize clutter and simplify your life.
 Whether you stumbled on here before doing your spring cleaning or you have chosen simple living for a variety of personal reasons, such as spirituality, health, or work-life balance, we can all imagine the uplifting feeling that comes with decluttering and minimizing.

 Recommended reading (An inspiring read for anyone wanting to downsize):